sebsto/xcodeinstall/README.md

 When **MFA is configured** (which we highly recommend), a human interaction is required to enter the MFA code sent to your device.
 This step cannot be automated.

-When storing Apple session cookies on AWS Secrets Manager, you may authenticate interactively, using MFA, from your laptop, and have the command running unattended, from a script running on your cloud machine.

 The Apple Developer Portal username and password ARE NOT STORED on the local volume.
 They are used to interact with Apple's Developer Portal API and collect a session token.
 The session token is stored in `$HOME/.xcodeinstall` or on AWS Secrets Manager.

+When using AWS Secrets Manager, Apple session token and cookies are securely stored on AWS Secrets Manager.
+The session token and cookies may be shared from multiple cloud machines.
+For example: you may authenticate interactively, using MFA, from your laptop, and have the command running unattended, from a script running on your cloud machine.

 The session stays valid for several days, sometimes weeks before it expires.
 When the session expires, you have to authenticate again.
-Apple typically prompt you for a new authentication when connecting from a new IP address or location (switching between laptop and EC2 instance for example)
+Apple might prompts you for a new authentication when connecting from a new IP address or location (switching between laptop and EC2 instance for example)

 > When using Secrets Manager for authentication, it is required to use it FROM THE SAME AWS REGION, for the `list` and `download` command.